Internal control

 Key practices of the Compliance function

 Compliance risk is the risk of legal or administrative penalties, financial losses or loss of reputation as a result of a failure of the company to comply with laws, regulations or other administrative provisions applicable to its activities.
-Tokmanni’s compliance risk management ensures that operations comply with legislation and the company’s own requirements.
-Tokmanni expects all its staff to comply with the company’s Code of Conduct and its principles and unit-specific guidelines.
+Tokmanni Group’s compliance risk management ensures that operations comply with legislation and the company’s own requirements.
+Tokmanni Group expects all its staff to comply with the company’s Code of Conduct and its principles and unit-specific guidelines.
 The Code of Conduct and guidelines cover a wide range of compliance issues, including the prohibition of corruption and bribery, issues regarding labour, occupational health and safety, and human rights issues.

-The Compliance team aims to prevent the materialisation of compliance risks.
+Tokmanni Group’s compliance team aims to prevent the materialisation of compliance risks.
 For this purpose, the Compliance team shall, for example:

-- prepare and maintain guidelines on key matters related to practices (Tokmanni Code of Conduct and principles),
+- prepare and maintain guidelines on key matters related to practices (Tokmanni Group Code of Conduct and principles),

 - advise and train the staff in matters related to practices,